The Winter Solstice occurs on December 21st this year.

-At the Solstice, the Sun enters the part of the space-time continuum belonging to Capricorn.
+At the Winter Solstice, the Sun enters the part of the space-time continuum belonging to Capricorn.
 This is the official first day of Winter in the Northern Hemisphere.
 The word Solstice is derived from the Latin sol, or “Sun,” and stitium, or “stoppage.”
 At the Solstice, the Sun appears to both rise and set at the same spot on the horizon.
-On June 21, the Summer Solstice, the North Pole is tilted most directly Sunward.
+On or around June 21, the Summer Solstice, the North Pole is tilted most directly Sunward.
 Those of us in the Northern Hemisphere experience this as the longest day and shortest night of the year.
-On December 21, the Winter Solstice, the North Pole is pointed away from the Sun giving us in the Northern Hemisphere, our shortest day and longest night.
+On or around December 21, the Winter Solstice, the North Pole is pointed away from the Sun giving us in the Northern Hemisphere, our shortest day and longest night.
 It is this tilting of the Earth’s rotational axis that gives us our seasons.
 If you want more information on how this works, just ask and I can recommend some articles and books that explain it really well.
 I don’t know about you, but to me, the important part of this is that from here on out, we get a few minutes more of daylight each day, until the Summer Solstice, that is.

 Symbols of Winter: